 Riverside market is a bustling food centre, only 10mins from the main UOC campus by foot.
 There you can find cafes, bakeries, vegetable stores, restaurants, and bars to suit all tastes.

-Or, jump on a bus out to Lyttelton for the best fried chicken and cauliflower in Christchurch at Civil and Naval.
+Or, jump on a bus out to Lyttelton for the best pizza at Arbour Woodfired Pizza.